Wisconsin Prenuptial Agreement Attorneys

 When discussing a prenuptial agreement with your spouse or lawyer, the things you should be asking for are the property items that you absolutely want to retain and keep as your own upon an unfortunate, future divorce.
 Some examples of important property that you may want to isolate and designate as your “individual” property are:

-• Retirement or Savings Accounts Retirement benefits which you worked very hard for to save up and secure over your career should be protected, so that you can still retire comfortably and on time.
+- Retirement or Savings Accounts: Retirement benefits which you worked to save up and secure over your career should be protected, so that you can still retire comfortably and on time.

-• Businesses If you put the blood, sweat, tears, time, and equity into starting your own successful business, you should consider protecting it with a prenuptial agreement so that your entire career is not upended or made very uncomfortable if you ever got divorced someday.
+- Businesses: If you put the blood, sweat, tears, time, and equity into starting your own successful business, you should consider protecting it with a prenuptial agreement so that your entire career is not upended or made very uncomfortable if you ever get divorced someday.

 Contact Our Wisconsin Prenup Attorneys